elastic/endpoint-package/README.md

 `kubectl get deployment -n package-registry`

-To deploy the package to the staging registry run: `kubectl rollout restart deployment package-registry-staging-vanilla -n package-registry`
+To deploy the package to the staging registry run: `kubectl rollout restart deployment package-registry-snapshot-vanilla -n package-registry`

 Once all the pods restart you should be able to see the new package here: <https://epr-staging.elastic.co/search?package=endpoint>

-To deploy a new docker image for `snapshot` and `production` use the commands below:
+To deploy a new docker image for `staging` and `production` use the commands below:

-kubectl rollout restart deployment package-registry-snapshot-vanilla -n package-registry kubectl rollout restart deployment package-registry-prod-vanilla -n package-registry
+kubectl rollout restart deployment package-registry-staging-vanilla -n package-registry kubectl rollout restart deployment package-registry-prod-vanilla -n package-registry

 ### Promoting a package to a new environment